pdywilson/posts/01_Beginnings.md

 To make it work I also had to make the python script executable with `chmod u+x crawl.py`

-Now that I update my SQL database with the newest read from daft.ie every day, I'd like to see the news on the internet, i.e. on a webpage.
+Now that I update my SQL database with the newest read from rentalpropertywebsite every day, I'd like to see the news on the internet, i.e. on a webpage.
 As mentioned I am using Firebase for this and here I just followed the Get-Started-Guide at https://firebase.google.com/docs/hosting/quickstart.
 This quick start guide deploys a website at <projectname>.web.app showing the contents of an index.html file on my VM instance.
 All that's left to do is populate this index.html file.
 To do this I used this quick-and-dirty python script:

 ```
 #check most recent